Sv443/BetterYTM/contributing.md

 - Another way of dynamically interacting is through global functions, which are also exposed by BetterYTM through the global `BYTM` object.
   You can find all functions that are available in the `InterfaceFunctions` type in [`src/types.ts`](src/types.ts)
   There is also a summary with examples [below.](#global-functions)

+- Additionally, the following namespaces expose entire libraries for you that BetterYTM has already loaded in:
-  Additionally to those functions, the namespace `BYTM.UserUtils` is also exposed, which contains all exported members from the [UserUtils library.](https://github.com/Sv443-Network/UserUtils)
+  - `unsafeWindow.BYTM.UserUtils` contains all exported members from the [UserUtils library.](https://github.com/Sv443-Network/UserUtils)
+    This library can register listeners for when CSS selectors exist, intercept events, manage persistent user configurations, allow you to modify the DOM more easily and more.
+  - `unsafeWindow.BYTM.compareVersions` has all functions from the [compare-versions library.](https://npmjs.com/package/compare-versions)
+    Use it to compare semver-compliant version strings.

 All of these interactions require the use of `unsafeWindow`, as the regular window object is pretty sandboxed in userscript managers.